Xenely14/pymemoryapi/README.md

 # pymemoryapi
-Library that allow work with process memory.
+Simple fast library that allows to work with process memory.